 Active and adaptive management of cypress forests in the Brigalow and Nandewar State Conservation Areas

-The Natural Resources Commission (the Commission) submitted a final report to the NSW Government detailing recommendations and findings to improve the management of cypress forests in Brigalow and Nandewar State Conservation Areas.
+In September 2014, the Commission submitted its final report to the NSW Government detailing recommendations and findings to improve the management of cypress forests in Brigalow and Nandewar State Conservation Areas.

 In summary, the Commission found that while small patches of dense vegetation provide habitat for native flora and fauna within a landscape mosaic, large areas of dense vegetation are likely to have negative impacts on a range of ecological values, including biodiversity.
 The Commission recommended that Government actively manage large stands of increasingly dense vegetation where it has potential to impact ecological values in the Brigalow and Nandewar State Conservation Areas.

 Further, the Commission advised that the Brigalow and Nandewar State Conservation Areas be adaptively managed under new management plans, and that Government identify and apply alternative funding, cost sharing and cost recovery models for active and adaptive management in these areas.

 The final report was informed by 175 public submissions in response to the draft report, regional meetings with stakeholders and 36 initial submissions in response to the Terms of Reference.
 The NRC also refined the spatial analysis underpinning the recommendations and collected additional evidence to inform the final advice.